Most facility problems aren’t about a single missed task.

 Different facilities need different combinations of systems, but the foundations are consistent.

-Across all facility types, we rely on supporting systems that keep quality and coordination consistent:
+Across all facility types, we rely on supporting programs that keep quality and coordination consistent:

-These pieces are coordinated by the same accountable operations team, so changes in one area don t create new problems somewhere else.
+These programs are coordinated by the same accountable operations team, so changes in one area don’t create new problems somewhere else.

 Customized design, consistent philosophy.